 3. Submit your application and make an appointment with a Medical Financial Counselor:

 During your appointment, you and the Medical Financial Counselor will review your application.
 The Medical Financial Counselor may request that you provide additional documentation to complete your application, as well as identify additional sources of funding and help you in seeking that assistance.
 Based on the information you provide, the Medical Financial Counselor may decide to do one or more of the following:

-The Medical Emergency Fund is a fund of last resort.
-If, after working with the resources outlined above, the Medical Financial Counselor is unable to assist you in resolving your medical expenses, your application will be forwarded to the Executive Administrator of the Fund who will present your application to the Fund Committee for consideration.
+Financial assistance is the graduate student's last resort.
+If, after working with the resources outlined above, the Medical Financial Counselor is unable to assist you in resolving your medical expenses, your application will be forwarded to the Executive Administrator who will present your application for consideration.

 4. Keep a copy: